 Kingswood House was founded in 1899 and moved, thanks to the enterprise of the then Headmaster, Revd Sandberg, to its present site on West Hill (Tanglewood, a former girls’ school) in 1920.
 At that time, pupils were mainly boarders and much emphasis was placed on Chapel attendance.

-Later years saw Headmasters Mr Dixon, Mr Morley-Tabor, Mr Malden, Mr Thorne, Mr Scott-Malden, Mr Harvey and Mr Brooks.
-The current Headmaster, Mr Murphy, joined the school in September 2017.
+Later years saw Headmasters Mr Dixon, Mr Morley-Tabor, Mr Malden, Mr Thorne, Mr Scott-Malden, Mr Harvey and Mr Brooks lead Kingswood House.
+Mr Brooks came to KHS in 1975 and retired, after 42 years of service to the school, at the end of the academic year 2016/2017.

 By the late 1960s, Kingswood House became exclusively a day school allowing dormitories to be converted to music rooms and a Library.
 In 1963, the School formed into an Educational Trust under a Board of Governors.